wessenstam/gts21/karbon/karbon/karbon.rst

 Configuration
 ^^^^^^^^^^^^^

-Now that we know are sure that we have the POds running we need to configure MetalLB.
+Now that we know are sure that we have the Pods running we need to configure MetalLB.
 To do this we need to create a small yaml file that holds the IP range that we can use for MetalLB

 .. raw:: html

-   <font color="#FF0000"><strong> Make 100% sure you are using YOUR assinged IP addresses (4x)!
+   <font color="#FF0000"><strong> Make 100% sure you are using YOUR assinged IP addresses (2x)!
 Otherwise the other users on the cluster will suffice strange issues</strong></font>

-Follow theses tes to get the configuration created for MetalLB
+Follow these steps to get the configuration created for MetalLB

 #.
 Open Visual Code
 #.
 Create a New File and copy the below text